frankodoom/libwebp.net/README.md

 # libwebp.net
- An asynchronuous  crossplatform utility for converting images to Google's .webp format for faster image rendering in Asp.Net Wep Apps.
-If you are in need of a seemless way to convert uploaded images to lossless formats to improve site speed this library is for you!
+ An asynchronuous  crossplatform utility for encoding images to Google's .webp format for faster image rendering in Asp.Net Wep Apps.
+Seemlessly convert uploaded images to lossless formats to improve speed in your web applications.

  # Using the Library